lossv/gym_contra/README.md

 > NOTE: remove calls to render in training code for a nontrivial speedup.

 ## Command Line
-<font color="#dd00dd">prepare to write please wait</font>
+Prepare to write please wait

 > NOTE: by default,-m is set to human.

 ## Environments
 These environments allow 3 attempts (lives) to play in the game.
-The environments only send <font color="#FF69B4">reward-able game-play </font> frames to agents; No cut-scenes, loading screens, etc. are sent from the NES emulator to an <font color="#FF69B4">agent</font> nor can an agent perform actions during these instances.
+The environments only send reward-able game-play frames to agents; No cut-scenes, loading screens, etc. are sent from the NES emulator to an agent nor can an agent perform actions during these instances.
 If a cut-scene is not able to be skipped by hacking the NES's RAM, the environment will lock the Python process until the emulator is ready for the next action.

 ## Step
 > Info about the rewards and info returned by the step method.